AAL Investors Have Opportunity to Lead American Airlines Group Inc. Securities Fraud Lawsuit

 LOS ANGELES, Aug.
-8, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against American Airlines Group Inc. ("American Airlines" or the "Company") (NASDAQ: AAL).
+13, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against American Airlines Group Inc. ("American Airlines" or the "Company") (NASDAQ: AAL).

 Class Period: January 25, 2024 – May 28, 2024